 And unfortunately, the day your partner walks through the door for their first counseling session, those habits do not necessarily evaporate on site.

 This is why addiction recovery is so often referred to as a journey.
-There will be setbacks, there will be trial and error, there may be relapses or false starts; and nobody will see these things more clearly than the addict’s partner.
+There will be setbacks, there will be trial and error, there may be relapses or false starts, and nobody will see these things more clearly than partners of sex addicts.

 Emotional Labor Is Real